 “Tell them what you are going to tell them.
 Tell them.
 Then tell them what you told them.” – Aristotle.

 Present with Confidence

 Our tips for building presentation confidence are based on the four Ts;

-We highly recommend watching a variety of TED talks, either giving advice on how to present with confidence or on a subject that interests you.
-TED speakers are infamous for giving powerful, emotive speeches and captivating their audiences – so where better to get some presenting tips from than watching the pros?
+Watch TED talks for advice on how to present confidently.
+TED speakers are infamous for giving powerful, emotive speeches and captivating their audiences.
+Where better to get some presenting tips from than watching the pros?